-The Pacific Northwest's largest city and a longtime center of gay activism throws the hugely attended Seattle Gay Pride Parade and Festival in late June (on June 29-30 in 2013) - it drew more than 350,000 people last year.
+The Pacific Northwest's largest city and a longtime center of gay activism throws the hugely attended Seattle Gay Pride Parade in late June (on June 28-29 in 2014) - it drew more than 350,000 people last year.
 Also during the weekend is the Annual Seattle Pridefest, a free event at Seattle Center that draws more than 100,000 participants.
-Seattle's Pride celebrations take place after Capital City Pride in Olympia and Spokane Gay Pride in the eastern part of the state, and typically one week after Portland Gay Pride, just down the I-5 in Oregon.
+Seattle's Pride celebrations take place after Capital City Pride in Olympia and Spokane Gay Pride in the eastern part of the state, and this year it'll be two weeks after Portland Gay Pride, just down the I-5 in Oregon.

 Additionally, numerous Seattle gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
-Check local gay papers, such as Seattle Gay Times, the Seattle Lesbian, and OutCity Northwest magazine, for details.
+Check local gay papers, such as Seattle Gay Times and the Seattle Lesbian for details.
+Another great asset is the Greater Seattle Business Association (GSBA), the city's LGBT chamber of commerce, which produces a handy directory of businesses in the city's gay and lesbian community.
 Also take a look at the very useful GLBT site produced by the city's official tourism organization, Visit Seattle.